 Wait a minute before you get cracking!
 And then you get these!

 Here's the formula: 20 minutes for hard-cooked eggs.
 13-15 minutes for soft-cooked eggs (depending on how soft or runny you like them).

-(NOTE: These times are based on my rice cooker.
+(NOTE: These times are based on my rice cooker and the time starts when put the eggs in and start the rice cooker.
 Your times may vary a little, give or take, depending on your rice cooker.
 However, these times are a good reference point and are a good place to start when trying this out.)

 It's so simple, you can't NOT try this out.

 By the way, I'm going to assume that you can all peel an egg, but just in case...
 There is actually a method that works really well.